Image by Gerd Altmann

 About a week later, I get a call.
 The person who called said, "You don't know me and this might sound a bit odd, but I saw your ad in the store where I work, and right next to it is an ad for someone who wants to sublet their apartment for the summer, so I thought I'd call you and tell you about it."
-Well, that was wonder-full!
+Well, that was wonderfull!
 Thank you Universe!

 I called the number from the ad, and rented the apartment sight unseen for the summer.
-It turned out to be a lovely place within walking distance of the health food co-op, 2 blocks from the subway, and to top it all, it had a beautiful rooftop garden with a bench and morning sun.
+It turned out to be a lovely place within walking distance of the health food co-op, two blocks from the subway, and to top it all, it had a beautiful rooftop garden with a bench and morning sun.
 The Divine at work... or maybe at play!

 But wait, it gets better.
 After the summer was over, my project was not yet done and I needed about another three months in Boston.
-So I decided to contact the same lady who had called me about the ad in her store, and I said to her, "I know this may sound weird, but do you happen to know of anyone who wants to sublet an apartment for the next three months?"
+So I decided to contact the same lady who had called me about the ad in the store, and I said to her, "I know this may sound weird, but do you happen to know of anyone who wants to sublet an apartment for the next three months?"
 The phone was silent for a few seconds.
 I wasn't sure if she was still there.
 Ha!
 She was just catching her breath!

 For any of you who are saying, "this sounds too good to be true", I would suggest you get rid of that statement/attitude/belief as it definitely is a hindrance to manifesting miracles.